b-state/hdm-react-lecture/README.md

 ## Exercise 4 Hints
 1. For the full/empty cart make an if/else statement and return either the CartItem component if the cart as some items or return the empty-cart-message from [here](./exersice-resources/cart-conditional-if-else.js).
 2. The solution for the ternary expression can be found [here](./exersice-resources/cart-conditional-ternary.js)

+## Exercise 5 Hints
+1. To use the useEffect-Hook, we need to take a look at which function we want to execute in order to calculate the new price as well as the prop/state that it should depend on.
+For that, look at the state that changes when using the functions `countdown()` and `countup()`

+## Exercise 6 Hints
+1. For the syntax of the salad and pasta cases you can use the syntax of the cases for pizza and popular.
+2. The new state can be accessed with `useSelector()`.
+3. So that the new state is accessed on every update, useEffect() can be useful.
+4. `Dispatch(action)` passes action function to store.
+5. A category can be given to the action..

+## Exercise 7 Hints
+1. Read the documentation pages, there you should find everything.